 Presentation slides and posters need to be uploaded before your presentations, preferably the evening before your presentation, but no later than 2 hours before your session begins.

 Submissions for the Conference Record and for the special issue of the journal IEEE Transactions on Nuclear Science (TNS) are due

 June 24th, 2018.

 Preparing your Manuscript

 Go to the IEEE Author Center and review the various guidelines and author tools on the right-hand side.
 Many useful tips on writing, graphics, and the practical details of manuscript preparation are available there.

 Download the appropriate template (Microsoft Word, Unix LaTex2e, or Macintosh or Windows LaTex2e) under "Template for Transactions".
-Prepare your manuscript using the template and check it through the IEEE PDF Checker.
+Prepare your manuscript using the template "Transaction Articles" and check it through the IEEE PDF Checker.

 Please prepare your manuscript as shown above and submit it to Cornell’s University Library in its well-known arXiv service.
 Note that arXiv is an authorized general preprint server for IEEE publications.

 Afterwards, link your document to your presentation as you did with your original presentation files.